severalnines/docs/user-guide/deploy.rst

 MySQL Galera
 +++++++++++++

 Deploys a new MySQL Galera Cluster.
 The database cluster will be automatically added into ClusterControl once deployed.
 A minimal setup is comprised of one Galera node (no high availability, but this can later be scaled with more nodes).
-However, the minimum of three nodes is recommended for high availability.
+However, a minimum of three nodes is recommended for high availability.
 Garbd (an arbitrator) can be added later after the deployment completes if needed.

 By default, ClusterControl deploys MySQL Galera with the following configurations:

 * Use xtrabackup-v2 or mariabackup (depending on the vendor chosen) for ``wsrep_sst_method``.
+* All database nodes will be configured with ``read_only=ON`` and ``super_read_only=ON`` (if supported).
+The chosen master will be promoted by disabling the read-only in the runtime.
-* PERFORMANCE_SCHEMA disabled.
+* ``PERFORMANCE_SCHEMA`` is disabled.
-* Binary logging disabled.
+* Binary logging is disabled.
-* ClusterControl will create and grant necessary privileges for 2 MySQL users - ``cmon`` for monitoring and management and ``backupuser`` for backup and restore purposes.
+* ClusterControl will create and grant necessary privileges for two MySQL/MariaDB users – ``cmon`` for monitoring and management and ``backupuser`` for backup and restore purposes.
-* Generated account credentials are stored inside ``/etc/mysql/secrets-backup.cnf``.
+* The generated account credentials are stored inside ``secrets-backup.cnf under`` the MySQL configuration directory.

 1) General & SSH Settings
 ``````````````````````````